harsh4199/NLP-Project/README.md

 * Reviews are consisting with emojis which we must remove form the file.
 Review column of Canada post having 473242 words whereas, Purolator have 585177.

-## Data Cleaning and preparation::label:
+## Data Cleaning and preparation: :label:
 Here, we applied four techniques to clean our data.

 1. Tokenization: After collecting the data, we applied Tokenization technique into words to break